nsmader/git-quarto-demo/README.md

 # Running this code

-To successfully run this code, you must create your own `profile.R` script that is saved in the main working directory, with a single line:
+To successfully run this code, you must create a script called `profile.R` that is saved in the main working directory, which has the following code:

 ```
 census_key <- "xxx"